AyushP3233/Superstore-Sales-Dashboard/README.md

 • 🗺️ Regional Marketing – Support decision-making for expansion or localized marketing.

 6. Screenshots / Demos
-7. Show what the dashboard look like.
+ Show what the dashboard look like.- (https://github.com/AyushP3233/Superstore-Sales-Dashboard/blob/main/Snapshot%20of%20the%20Dashboard.png)
+ Example :